pandurangpatil/erav4-backpropbay/session8-more-trials/README.md

 - Same optimizer and scheduler configuration as WideResNet
 - Compatible with the same training pipeline

+**`config.json.example`**:
+- Example configuration file for OneCycleLR scheduler
+- Includes parameter descriptions and usage notes
+- Recommended configurations for different training scenarios
+- Copy to `config.json` and customize as needed

 **`train.py`**:
 - `CIFARTrainer` class with all training logic
 - MixUp augmentation implementation
-- WarmupScheduler for learning rate warmup
+- WarmupScheduler for learning rate warmup (CosineAnnealing only)
+- Scheduler configuration loading and management
 - Checkpoint saving and loading
 - HuggingFace Hub integration
 - Visualization and plotting functions
-- Command-line interface
+- Command-line interface with scheduler selection

 **`train.ipynb`**:
 - Google Colab-ready notebook